vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 p.
 305.

 Edaka, ram acc. to Amarakota, p.
-72; Divyasūricarita, of Garudavāhada one of the three amedhya animals
+72; Divyasūricarita, of Garuḍavāhada one of the three amedhya animals

 Pandita, p.
 679.